BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 * determines the thread on which the command should be executed.

-* once the JMS Command is executed, is used to construct the HTTP response containing the status and result of the executed command.
+* is used to construct the HTTP response containing the status and result of the executed command, once the JMS command has been executed.

 HJBServlet and Command Dispatch
 -------------------------------